organicmaps/organicmaps/tools/python/maps_generator/README.md

   --order ORDER         Mwm generation order.
 ```

-If you are not from the maps.me team, then you do not need the option --production when generating maps.
+If you are not from the OrganicMaps team, then you do not need the option --production when generating maps.

-To generate maps for the whole planet you need 400 GB of hard disk space and a computer with more than 64 GB RAM.

-If you want to generate a lot of maps, then it may be important for you to order the generation of maps.
+It is recommended to have 1TB of hard disk space with 256+GB of RAM to generate the entire planet.
+Expect the job to take about 40 hours.

-Because different maps take different amounts of time to generate.
+Because different maps take varying amounts of time to generate, you can provide an ordered list of maps.
-Using a list with maps order can reduce build time on a multi-core computer.
-The order from: var/etc/mwm_generation_order.txt is used by default.
+This way, you can choose which maps you would like to see completed first in a long build.
-You can override this behavior with the option --order=/path/to/mwm_generation_order.txt
+The default is `var/etc/mwm_generation_order.txt`, and you can override this behavior with the option
+`--order=/path/to/mwm_generation_order.txt`.
 You can calculate this list yourself from the statistics, which is calculated with each generation.

-### Examples
+## More Examples

-#### Non-standard planet with coastlines
+### Japan with coastlines

-If you want to generate maps for Japan you must complete the following steps:

 1. Open https://download.geofabrik.de/asia/japan.html and copy url of osm.pbf and md5sum files.
 2. Edit ini file: